Last updated

 • Cost: Free with in-game purchases

 Mimicry is easy to learn and has pretty decent graphics for a mobile game.
-It’s also highly rated, earning a 4.5 on the Apple App Store and Google Play with thousands of ratings.
+It also supports real-time communication via voice chat.
 That said, this may not be the best game for kids.
-While it’s not as graphic as Dead by Daylight, the app store recommends players be at least 12 years old.
+While it’s not graphic per se, the app store recommends players be at least 12 years old.

 Among Us